lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/modules.md

 Private module files allow you to load your own installed software packages into your environment and to handle different versions without getting into conflicts.
 Private modules can be setup for a single user as well as all users of project group.
-The workflow and settings for user private module files is described in the follwing.
+The workflow and settings for user private module files is described in the following.
 The [settings for project private modules](#project-private-modules) differ only in details.

 The command